-Parents who have concerns about their child's mental wellbeing can contact our school's Designated Safeguarding Lead, Mrs Walton for further information on the support available.
-Many children will experience normal but difficult emotions that make them nervous about attending school, such as worries about friendships, schoolwork, exams or variable mood.
-It is important to note that these pupils are still expected to attend school regularly.
-Summary of responsibilities where a mental health issue is affecting attendance.pdf
+Parents who have concerns about their child's mental wellbeing can contact our school's Designated Safeguarding Lead, Mrs Jac Walton for further information on the support available.

 Parents should also contact their GP or the NHS Helpline by phoning telephone number 111 for advice if they are concerned.
 In case of emergency parents should dial 999.